kairosilveira/kairosilveira/README.md

  #Hyperopt #Sklearn #Pandas

  - [Track My Trash Back-End]:
-This is a webapp that I made using GoogleMaps API to deal with addresses, the app is used to find the nearests recycling sites in the Alps region of France. <br/>
+This is a webapp that I made using GoogleMaps API to deal with addresses, the app is used to find the nearests recycling sites in the Alps region of France.
+Use the webapp: [track-my-trash]. <br/>
 #Flask #googleMapsAPI #Pandas
 --------------